jcrespoortega/Docker-Twitter-Sentiment-analysis/README.md

 Sentiment Analysis is based in these case in dictionaries, in order to make it works in Cloudera image I develop an old Map Reduce with mrjob library in python and when the procces is finished the result are stored in MongoDB.

-The image build is available in Docker Hub with the name of jcrespo2017/fin_jc.
+The image build is also available in Docker Hub with the name of jcrespo2017/fin_jc.